Reviews You Can Rely On

 Boots like the Muck Arctic Sport Mid and Bogs Bozeman Tall have a high maximum puddle depth before allowing water inside.
 In contrast, a short boot like the Blundstone Thermal requires that you step carefully in snow or slush that's a few inches deep.

-winter boots men - the muck boot arctic sport is an impressive boot, especially when...
+winter boots men - the muck boot arctic sport mid is an excellent choice for getting...

 The Oboz Bridger 10" is fully waterproof up to a submersion depth of 8.5", and when tightly laced, splashes won't penetrate through the tongue of the 10" shaft.